Leaving Cert students banned from contacting teachers as school ends

 Tuition for all Leaving Cert students has ceased and students are now banned from discussing their grades or class rankings with their teachers, the Department of Education has confirmed.

 Classes officially ended on Monday, May 11th, and students are being instructed not to submit any further work to teachers.
-Any attempt to contact teachers will be regarded as “canvassing”.
+Any attempt to contact teachers about grades will be regarded as “canvassing”.

 In a statement, the department said: “No additional work will be accepted from students from this date.
 Teachers and students may not discuss the student’s achievement in the subject over the past two years.
 Nor can they discuss the student’s ranking in a class, or their estimated mark or the level at which an estimated mark is to be provided in a subject.”